intel-analytics/BigDL-2.x/notebook/python/object-detection/README.md

 # Object Detection
 This is a simple example of object detection using Zoo API.
 We use SSD+MobileNet to predict instances of target classes in the given video, which can be regarded as a sequence of images.
 The video is a scene of training a dog from ([YouTube-8M dataset](https://research.google.com/youtube8m/)) and the people and the dog are among target classes.
-Proposed areas are labeled with boxes and
+Proposed areas are labeled with boxes and class scores.

 ## Environment
 * Python 2.7